 There is no evidence of any connection with the criminal world, nor is there any clue to finding the other members of the gang - somehow related to the two detainees - to Sacco and Vanzetti.
 Already in the first trial, 1921, ten witnesses have sworn that Sacco was at the time of the Boston murder; even more have sworn that Vanzetti was in Plymouth at the same time (in America, not in England).
 Nevertheless, even then, 1921, a death sentence has been made.
 And although thirteen witnesses summoned by the prosecution could not identify either of the two defendants, twenty-two other witnesses determined that none of them had participated in the robbery.
 Of the five that identified Sacco and Vanzetti as the killers, three were untrustworthy: two because of their character and one because of the contradictions that existed between his testimony and those of other witnesses.

-The remaining two were two girls who had seen the car with the band of robbers passing by for exactly one and a quarter seconds.
-This time has been enough for them to recognize a whole host of details from Sacco (they could not say anything about Vanzetti), such as: B. That the man was a little taller than she, weighed about 140-145 pounds, was clean-shaven, had thin cheeks, dark brows, dark hair, high brow, greenish-white complexion, streamlined, angular shoulders, hair combed back ; that this hair was "between two and two and a half inches long"; that he wore a green shirt and had a clear and fine-cut face.
-"He was a muscular, active-looking man with a strong left hand, a powerful hand."
-Captured all in less than a second?
-Anyway, in the preliminary investigation, the two girls did not dare to identify Sacco; but a few weeks later, Miss Splaine declared that she had come to the certainty by "deliberation."
+The other two were two girls who had seen the car with the band of robbers zoom by for exactly one and a quarter seconds.
+This time was enough for them to recognize a whole host of details from Sacco (they couldn't say anything about Vanzetti), e.g. For example, that the man was a little taller than she, weighed about 140-145 pounds, was cleanly shaven, had thin cheeks, dark brows, dark hair, high forehead, greenish-white complexion, straightened, angular shoulders, and had hair combed back ; that this hair was "between two and two and a half inches long"; that he was wearing a green shirt and that his face was clear and fine.
+"He was a muscular, active-looking man and had a strong left hand, a mighty hand."
+Captured all of this in less than a second?
+How to take it: in the preliminary examination the two girls did not dare to identify Sacco; but a few weeks later one of them, Miss Splaine, said that by "thinking about it" she had gained certainty.
 And the other joined her.

 For seven years, Sacco and Vanzetti have been innocently imprisoned.
 The socialists, communists, truly liberal, truly democratic people of many countries, including America, have demanded in numerous protests the release of the two victims of a rotten justice: in vain - the bourgeoisie wants to have her victim.
 You do not sting your conscience for a minute in this judicial murder.